TyronSvensli/arithmetic-compiler/README.md

 3. generating intermediate code from the ast
 4. generating ASM from intermediate code

-then the ASM is assembled into a binary that is run
+then the ASM is assembled into a binary that is run, but that's just using nasm and ld

+the first step is what the